naninovel/docs/docs/api/index.md

-volume | Decimal | Volume of the music track. loop | Boolean | Whether to play the track from beginning when it finishes. fade | Decimal | Duration of the volume fade-in, in seconds (disabled by default);  doesn't have effect when modifying a playing track.
+volume | Decimal | Volume of the music track. loop | Boolean | Whether to play the track from beginning when it finishes. fade | Decimal | Duration of the volume fade-in, in seconds (disabled by default);  doesn't have effect when modifying a playing track. group | String | Audio mixer [group path](https://docs.unity3d.com/ScriptReference/Audio.AudioMixer.FindMatchingGroups) that should be used when playing the audio.

 </div>